Car brands and logos list and who owns which car brands?

 Tata Motors

-Tata Motors Limited – the automotive division of the “father of Indian industry” Tata Group.
-It started with the production of locomotives, then moved to commercial transport, and later released its first passenger car.
-In 2004, the company acquired the Daewoo Commercial Vehicles brand and turned it into Tata Daewoo.
-The next major acquisition was Land Rover and Jaguar Cars.
-They were transferred to Tata Motors in 2008.
+Tata Motors Limited is the automobile division of the ‘father of Indian industry’, the Tata Group.
+It started by manufacturing locomotives, then shifted to commercial vehicles, and later, it produced its first passenger car.
+In 2004, the company acquired the Daewoo Commercial Vehicles brand and merged it with Tata to form Tata Daewoo.
+The next major acquisitions were Land Rover and Jaguar Cars, which were transferred to Tata Motors in 2008.

-• Tata Daewoo – a South Korean truck brand.
+• Tata Daewoo is a South Korean truck brand.

-• Tata – a car brand produced as part of a joint venture with Stellantis.
+• Tata is a brand of passenger cars manufactured under a joint venture with Stellantis.

-• Land Rover – a brand of all-wheel drives off-road vehicles.
+• Land Rover is a brand of four-wheel drive SUVs.

 Honda Motor Company